-I’m liking the Chocolate All-Star, but that’s ‘cause I’m all about the crushed Oreos.
+I’m liking the Bronx Bomber, but that’s ‘cause I’m all about the Baby Ruth bar.

 For some reason, they don’t list the calorie counts on these things like they do everywhere else; I’m sure they’re off the charts.
 Expensive too.
 But who cares.
 These are some amazeballs-looking milkshakes.

 The Yankees don’t say much else about their available desserts besides milkshakes; but I will point out that they’re now serving Oatly brand soft-serve ice cream.
 Strange name for ice cream?
 Well, see, Oatly is made from oat milk, making it vegan (and gluten-free, if that matters to you).
 I haven’t tried it, but it’s definitely an adventurous idea and gets very good reviews, so give the Yankees credit for embracing it.